Cost of goods sold: What it is and how to calculate COGS

 Streamline production processes

 Analyze your production workflow to identify inefficiencies and reduce waste.
-Consider investing in automation to decrease labor costs and increase output consistency (but you’ll need to assess the effects on COGS and ROI).
+Consider investing in automation to decrease labor costs and increase output consistency (but you’ll need to assess the effects on COGS and return on investment (ROI)).

 Optimize inventory levels